 Aapo Häkkinen (1976) began his musical education as a chorister at Helsinki Cathedral.
-He took up the harpsichord at the age of thirteen, studying with Elina Mustonen and Olli Porthan (organ) at the Sibelius Academy in his native Helsinki.
-From 1995 to 1998 he studied at the Amsterdam Sweelinck Conservatoire with Bob van Asperen, and from 1996 to 2000 with Pierre Hantaï in Paris.
+He took up the harpsichord at the age of 13, studying with Elina Mustonen and Olli Porthan (organ) at the Sibelius Academy.
+From 1995 to 1998 he studied with Bob van Asperen at the Amsterdam Sweelinck Conservatory and from 1996 to 2000 with Pierre Hantaï in Paris.
 He was also fortunate to enjoy the generous guidance and encouragement of Gustav Leonhardt.

-Immediately after obtaining his soloist's diploma in 1998, Aapo Häkkinen won second prize and the VRT prize at the Bruges International Harpsichord Competition.
+Immediately after obtaining his diploma in 1998, Aapo Häkkinen won second prize and the VRT prize at the Bruges International Harpsichord Competition.
 He was also awarded the Norddeutscher Rundfunk special prize Musikpreis 1997 for his interpretations of Italian music.
-Aapo Häkkinen has appeared as a soloist in Scandinavia, Holland, Belgium, France, Germany, Austria, Switzerland, England, Ireland, Italy, Spain, Luxembourg, Portugal, Hungary, Estonia, Russia, Poland, Slovenia, Croatia, Slovakia, Bulgaria, Israel, Japan, the United States, and Mexico (Festival de La Roque-d'Anthéron, Konzerthaus Berlin, Brühler Schlosskonzerte, Dresdner Musikfestspiele, Wartburgkonzerte Eisenach, Göttinger Händel-Festspiele, Kölner Philharmonie, Rheingau Musik Festival, Flanders Festival, Bachfest der Neuen Bachgesellschaft, Musica Bayreuth, Greifswalder Bachwoche, Antwerp Augustinus Muziekcentrum, Eszterháza Haydn Festival, Washington Library of Congress, Copenhagen Tivoli Festival, St Petersburg Early Music Festival, Riga Bach Festival, Cracow Philharmonia, Forum Musicum Wroclaw, Semana Santa Madrid, Semana de Música Antigua de Estella, Culturgest Lisbon, Bolzano Festival, Antonio il Verso Palermo, Breice Festival, Radovljica Festival, Zagreb Baroque Festival, Varadin Baroque Evenings, Israel Festival, Festival Internacional Cervantino, Festival de Morelia, Tallinn Baroque Festival, Kuhmo Chamber Music, Helsinki Festival, Turku Music Festival, Lahti Organ Festival...)
+Aapo Häkkinen has appeared as soloist in Scandinavia, Holland, Belgium, France, Germany, Austria, Switzerland, England, Ireland, Italy, Spain, Luxembourg, Portugal, Hungary, Estonia, Russia, Poland, Slovenia, Croatia, Czechia, Slovakia, Bulgaria, Turkey, Israel, the United States, Mexico, Brazil, Japan, Korea, and Vietnam (Festival de La Roque-d'Anthéron, Konzerthaus Berlin, Dresdner Musikfestspiele, Göttinger Händel-Festspiele, Kölner Philharmonie, Rheingau Musik Festival, Bachfest der Neuen Bachgesellschaft, London Lufthansa Festival, Utrecht Early Music Festival, Flanders Festival, Bergen Festival, Eszterháza Haydn Festival, Washington Library of Congress, Copenhagen Tivoli Festival, St Petersburg Early Music Festival, Warsaw Philharmonia, Cracow Philharmonia, Forum Musicum Wroclaw, Madrid Auditorio Nacional, Festival de Música Antigua de Sevilla, Culturgest Lisbon, Gulbenkian Música, Musik Meran, Bolzano Festival, Israel Festival, Tokyo Suntory Hall, Musashino Cultural Foundation, Bandai Festival, Hyogo Performing Arts Center, Pyeongchang Festival, Tongyeong Concert Hall, Festival Internacional Cervantino, Festival de Morelia, Kuhmo Chamber Music, Helsinki Festival, Turku Music Festival...)

-Aapo Häkkinen has recorded for the labels AEOLUS, Alba, Avie, Cantus, Deux-Elles, and Naxos, and for European radio and television companies such as DLF, MDR, NDR, WDR, BR, SR, SWR, and VRT.
-A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme over Classic FM in Finland.
+Aapo Häkkinen has recorded for the labels Aeolus, Alba, Avie, Cantus, Deux-Elles, and Naxos, and for European radio and television companies such as DLF, MDR, NDR, WDR, BR, SR, SWR, and VRT.
+A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme on Classic FM in Finland.
 Besides the harpsichord, he regularly performs on the organ and on the clavichord.
 He has commissioned, given premières, and recorded music by Lucio Garau, Eero Hämeenniemi, Mário Laginha, Jyrki Linjama, Jukka Tiensuu, and Tapio Tuomela.
 Aapo Häkkinen has edited a series of 17th century Florentine keyboard music for Ut Orpheus Edizioni.
-He teaches at the Sibelius Academy and at international master classes.
-He is Artistic Director of the Helsinki Baroque Orchestra and of the Janakkala Baroque Festival.
+He teaches at the Sibelius Academy and at international masterclasses.
+He is Artistic Director of the Helsinki Baroque Orchestra and of the Helsinki Music Centre Early Music Series as well as the Janakkala Baroque Festival.